stan-hua/view_hn/README.md

 ## Package Layout

-**TIP**: For each model, see bottom-most functions to look at more high-level code.
+**TIP**: For each file, see bottom-most functions to look at more high-level code.

 **EXTRA TIP**: Modules under `...` are not required for the current training/evaluation flow.